Distributed Inference with Sparse and Quantized Communication: Simulations

 \section{Simulations}

-In this section, we illustrate our theoretical findings via a simple simulation example.
-To do so, we consider the network in Fig. \ref{fig:example}.
+To validate our key theoretical findings, we first consider the simple 3-agent network in Fig. \ref{fig:example}.
 Suppose $\Theta=\{\theta_1,\theta_2\}, \theta^*=\theta_1$, and let the signal space for each agent be $\{0,1\}$.
 The likelihood models are as follows: $l_1(0|\theta_1)=0.7, l_1(0|\theta_2)=0.6$, and $l_i(0|\theta_1)=l_i(0|\theta_2)=0.5, \forall i\in\{2,3\}$.
 Clearly, agent $1$ is the only informative agent.
 To isolate the impact of our event-triggering strategy, we set $g(k)=1, \forall k\in\mathbb{N}_{+}$, i.e., the event condition in Eq. \eqref{eq:event} is monitored at every time-step.
 We set the threshold function as $\gamma(k)=1/k^2$.
 The performance of Algorithm \ref{algo:ETmin} is depicted in Fig. \ref{fig:plots}.
-We make the following observations. (i) From Fig. \ref{fig:plots}(a), we note that all agents eventually learn the truth. (ii) From Fig. \ref{fig:plots}(b), we note that the asymptotic rate of rejection of the false hypothesis $\theta_2$, namely $q_{i,t}(\theta_2)=-\log(\mu_{i,t}(\theta_2))/t$, complies with the theoretical bound in Thm. \ref{thm:main}. (iii) From Fig. \ref{fig:plots}(c), we note that after the first time-step, all agents stop broadcasting about the true state $\theta_1$, complying with claim (i) of Prop. \ref{prop:sparsity}. (iv) From Fig. \ref{fig:plots}(d), we note that broadcasts about $\theta_2$ along the path $3\rightarrow2\rightarrow1$ stop after the first time-step, in accordance with claim (ii) of Prop. \ref{prop:sparsity}, and Corr. \ref{prop:tree}.
+We make the following observations. (i) From Fig. \ref{fig:plots}(a), we note that all agents eventually learn the truth. (ii) From Fig. \ref{fig:plots}(b), we note that the asymptotic rate of rejection of the false hypothesis $\theta_2$, namely ${g_{i,t}(\theta_2)}=-\log(\mu_{i,t}(\theta_2))/t$, complies with the theoretical bound in Thm. \ref{thm:main}. (iii) From Fig. \ref{fig:plots}(c), we note that after the first time-step, all agents stop broadcasting about the true state $\theta_1$, complying with claim (i) of Prop. \ref{prop:sparsity}. (iv) From Fig. \ref{fig:plots}(d), we note that broadcasts about $\theta_2$ along the path $3\rightarrow2\rightarrow1$ stop after the first time-step, in accordance with claim (ii) of Prop. \ref{prop:sparsity}, and Corr. \ref{prop:tree}.
 We also observe that in the first 4000 time-steps, agent 1 (resp., agent 2) broadcasts its belief on $\theta_2$ to agent 2 (resp., agent 3) only 7 times (resp., 6 times).
 Despite such drastic reduction in the number of communication rounds, all agents still learn the truth with no loss in learning rate relative to the baseline algorithm in \cite{mitra2019new}.
 This demonstrates the effectiveness of our approach.